fat-forensics/events/index.md

 This mode is intended for FAT researchers who can use it to propose new fairness metrics, compare them with the existing ones or use them to inspect a new system or data set.
-The *deployment mode* (data in -- data out) can be used to incorporate FAT functionality into a data processing pipeline to provide a (numerical) analytics and supports any kind of automated reporting or dashboarding.
+The *deployment mode* (data in -- data out), on the other hand, can be used to incorporate FAT functionality into a data processing pipeline to provide a (numerical) analytics or become the foundation of any kind of automated reporting and dashboarding.
 This mode is intended for machine learning engineers and data scientists who may use it to monitor or evaluate a predictive system during its development and deployment.